O-Projeto/CHIMERA-001-P-A/README.md

 The Chimera is a prototype tank designed for combat in difficult terrain, including urban areas.
 It was developed under the leadership of O Projeto.
 The project was created in response to the need for a "new heavy tank capable of sustained fire and prolonged engagement of enemy forces".

 > [!NOTE]
 > The above definition is **satire**, this project has been created with the intent of building and controling a hexapod robot, to be used for trekking/autonomous competitions.
-No systems and/or robotic designs are/will be used for harm.
+No systems and/or robotic designs are and/or will be used for harm.